magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 }
 ```

-Nested namespaces can be shorten using alias:
+Nested namespaces can be shortened using alias:
 ```cpp
 import std;
 namespace apple::functions {